leereilly/games/README.md

 * [FGMK](https://github.com/ericoporto/fgmk) - Javascript engine for JRPG games written in JSON with a PyQt Ui to make it.
 [Play it now!](https://ericoporto.github.io/fgmkJsEngine/)
 * [Roguish](https://github.com/CamHenlin/Roguish) - RPG/Rogue-like game created in JavaScript.
 [Play it now!](http://roguish.rocks/)
 * [Room for Change](https://github.com/antionio/game-off-2013) - Randomly generated action RPG.
 [Play it now!](http://www.sturdyhelmetgames.com/roomforchange_html)

-## Point and Click

-* [The House](https://github.com/arturkot/the-house-game) – You're in a strange house.
-Can you find the way out?
-Is there any?
-[Play it now!](https://the-house.arturkot.pl/)

 ## Sandbox